-Week 3, Jan 28: Engaging with Stakeholders
+Week 3, Jan 27: Engaging with Community Members

 Mertens, D. & Williams, A. (2019).
 Ch.
 7: Working with Stakeholders.
 In Program Evaluation Theory and Practice (2nd Ed.).
 New York: the Guilford Press.
-(First half of chapter, pp. 209-229).
+(First half of chapter, pp. 209-229.
+Also review a section in Chapter 8, pp.248-258).

-The first part of this chapter does a good job of explaining why engaging with stakeholders is so important, and I like that it includes consideration of power and privilege.
+The first part of chapter 7 does a good job of explaining why engaging with stakeholders is so important, and I like that it includes consideration of power and privilege.
+The section from Chapter 8 is assigned reading later in the term, but this section talks about needs assessment, which we will cover this week.